lzenner/themed_tweaks/themed_tweaks/readme.themed_tweaks.english.txt

 * SoD             - Speed up the elevator in hell
 * SoD             - Speed up the prison/trial scenes
 * BG2EE           - Distribute group's possessions from the beginning of BG2 to stores in Athkatla - might have to be EET only
+* BG2EE           - Add comments from the group about Imoen's new innate ability to cast Magic Missile
 * BG2EE           - Allow addition of heads to the Flail of Ages in any order
 * ToB             - Give viable reasons as to why the PC should attack its siblings in their own enclaves
 * ToB             - Have Balthesar relent even if PC hasn't taken down any of the others yet